 However, this conclusion can only properly be reached when there is clear evidence of repeated mismatch between what the person says and what they do.

 This means that in practice it is unlikely to be possible to conclude that the person lacks capacity as a result of their impairment on the basis of one single assessment.
+You also cannot reach a conclusion that a person lacks capacity to make a decision simply on the basis of impaired executive function – you need to explain what this means in terms of their understanding or ability to use and weigh the information.

 It is important not to assess someone’s understanding before they have been given relevant information about a decision.
 Every effort must be made to provide information in a way that is most appropriate to help the person to understand.
 Quick or partial explanations are not acceptable unless the situation is urgent.